jmjf/to4ft/README.md

 - a directory containing files to convert
   - `example/openapi/schemas` generates types defined in `components` in any file in the directory
-- a single file to convert
+- a file to convert
   - `example/openapi/schemas/User.yaml` generates types for items defined in `components` in `User.yaml` and in any file `$ref`ed in `User.yaml` or its `$ref`s (recursive).
-- a root OpenAPI specification
   - `example/openapi/openapi.yaml` generates types for items defined in `components` in the `openapi.yaml` and in any file `$ref`ed in the `openapi.yaml` or its `$ref`s (recursive).

 `-o` (required) -- path to receive generated files